The Perfect Gift for STEM Educators, Students, Graduates and Parents of Future STEM Superstars

-Gifts can be personalize with names, school and/or graduation date!
+Gifts can be personalized with names, school and/or graduation date.

 The answer turns out to be a complex equation of self-doubt, stereotypes, discouragement and economics – and sometimes just wrong perceptions of what math and science are all about.